scylladb/scylladb/docs/glossary.rst

     Workload
       A database category that allows you to manage different sources of database activities, such as requests or administrative activities.
 By defining workloads, you can specify how ScyllaDB will process those activities.
 For example, `ScyllaDB Enterprise <https://enterprise.docs.scylladb.com/>`_ ships with a feature that allows you to prioritize one workload over another (e.g., user requests over administrative activities).
 See `Workload Prioritization <https://enterprise.docs.scylladb.com/stable/using-scylla/workload-prioritization.html>`_.

+    MurmurHash3
+       A hash function `created by Austin Appleby <https://en.wikipedia.org/wiki/MurmurHash>`_, and used by the :term:`Partitioner` to distribute the partitions between nodes.
+       The name comes from two basic operations, multiply (MU) and rotate (R), used in its inner loop.
+       The MurmurHash3 version used in ScyllaDB originated from `Apache Cassandra <https://commons.apache.org/proper/commons-codec/apidocs/org/apache/commons/codec/digest/MurmurHash3.html>`_, and is **not** identical to the `official MurmurHash3 calculation <https://github.com/apache/cassandra/blob/trunk/src/java/org/apache/cassandra/utils/MurmurHash.java#L31-L33>`_.
+More `here <https://github.com/russss/murmur3-cassandra>`_.